PCBLOOP

 Post-Manufacturing Testing

-Once the PCB has been manufactured, post-manufacturing testing is conducted to ensure that it meets the required standards for ESD protection.
-This testing typically involves subjecting the PCB to controlled ESD events and measuring its response.
+Once the PCB has been manufactured, post-manufacturing testing methods are conducted to ensure that it meets the required standards for ESD protection.
+This testing methods typically involves subjecting the PCB to controlled ESD events and measuring its response.

 Best Practices for ESD Control